 The author of the epistle does not mention his name.
-Many a supposition has been made as to who the author might have been: Paul, Luke, Barnabas (so says Tertullian), Apollos (so says Martin Luther), Silas or even Aquila and Priscilla have been suggested.
+Many suppositions have been made as to who the author might have been: Paul, Luke, Barnabas (so says Tertullian), Apollos (so says Martin Luther), Silas or even Aquila and Priscilla have been suggested.

-As a matter of fact the author of the epistle remains unknown.
+As a matter of fact, the author of the epistle remains unknown.
 The Holy Spirit who inspired this epistle deliberately wanted to introduce the Lord Jesus only as apostle and high priest of our profession (Heb 3:1).
-The church father Origines (around 185 to 254 AD) appropriately wrote: Only God knows in truth who the author is.
+The church father Origen (around 185 to 254 AD) appropriately wrote: Only God knows in truth who the author is.

 The opinions regarding the time of writing differ as much as they do in respect to the authorship of the epistle.
 It is certain though that a writing of Clement of Rome (around 95 AD) shows many references from the epistle to the Hebrews.
 From Hebrews itself we see that the Old Testament service of offerings in the temple was still in existence (Heb 9:6-7; 10:11).
 The temple and the city of Jerusalem were destroyed by the Roman general and later emperor Titus in the year 70 AD.
 Many who refuse Paul's authorship conclude for reason of Hebrews 2:3 and 13:7 that the epistle must not have been written for some time after the apostles' death.
 Saying this, they obviously overlook the fact that the apostle Paul himself did not belong to the apostles who had seen and heard the Lord Jesus during His ministry.